Start a Student Organization

 Submit the New Organization Registration Form on Engage.

-*Please note: If a New Organization Registration Form is submitted without first submitting the Intent to Register form and having a Pre-registration Meeting, the form will be re-opened and will not be reviewed until a meeting has been held.
+*Please note: If a New Organization Registration Form is submitted without first having a Pre-registration Meeting, the form will be re-opened and will not be reviewed until a meeting has been held.

 New Organization Registration Requests are approved by the Student Organization Review Committee (SORC).
 You may be contacted to present to the Student Organization Review Committee depending on the nature of your proposed organization's activities.
 One of the Student Organization Development Staff or Sports Programs staff will contact you about attending the meeting.